projekter/StandardPacked.jl/README.md

 [![Build status (Github Actions)](https://github.com/projekter/StandardPacked.jl/workflows/CI/badge.svg)](https://github.com/projekter/StandardPacked.jl/actions)
 [![codecov.io](http://codecov.io/github/projekter/StandardPacked.jl/coverage.svg?branch=main)](http://codecov.io/github/projekter/StandardPacked.jl?branch=main)

-`StandardPacked` is a Julia package that wraps functions for storing symmetric matrices in their packed form, i.e., column-wise stacked upper or lower triangles.
+`StandardPacked` is a Julia package that wraps functions for storing symmetric matrices in their standard packed form, i.e., column-wise stacked upper or lower triangles.
 It also provides bindings for the corresponding LAPACK functions, which allow things such as eigendecompositions.
 Note that typically, the packed form requires a bit longer calculation times and is slightly more imprecise than the dense form; however, it requires less storage.